menisadi/spotify-vs-lastfm/outline.md

     - What is it?
     - Fetching the _raw_ data
     - My new "Top 100" songs
-    - Side Note: Fetching my top 2024 songs according to Spotify
+    - Side Note: Fetching my top 2024 songs according to Spotify (via the your top songs playlist)
     - Visualizing the two lists side by side
 - How different are the lists?
     - Visually